silasbrasil/uuids_vs_sequenciais_ids/README.md

 ## To create a new connection

-- Hostname: postgres        // Here is the same name of service on docker-compose for postgres service
+- Hostname: postgres <em>// Here is the same name of service on docker-compose for postgres service</em>
 - Port: 5432
 - Username: postgres
 - Password: password